 For instance, a judge may favor the parent with the financial ability to raise the child over one without.
 However, every decision on child custody should ultimately be in the child’s best interest.

 In this post, we explore the custodial parent rights provided by the law.
-If you are a custodial parent and feel your rights are being violated, contact Speaks Family Law to talk to a Wilmington Divorce Attorney.
+If you are a custodial parent and feel your rights are being violated, contact Speaks Law Firm, PC Family Law Division to talk to a Wilmington Divorce Attorney.

 Custodial Parent Rights